 To feel love, to express it boldly and without expectation of return, takes tremendous courage.
 It takes more courage to say “I love you,” than it does to climb a mountain.

 Each of you know teachers, friends, lovers, parents, grandparents, children, bosses, artists, mentors, or teammates who embody goodness, who give the best of themselves in unique and interesting ways.
 I ask for your courage.
 I ask for your words.
-I ask that you share your gratitude and admiration.
-I ask for YOUR love letters.
+Please share your gratitude and admiration by writing YOUR own Love Letters.

 Here’s my Invitation: